Colour—it all seems so simple. We take a picture, the colour looks great… if we have the perfect white balance.

 How often have you returned home, uploaded images and thought, ‘Hmm I am sure that sunset was more golden’ or ‘this snow was much whiter’?

 The way our eyes see colour is very different from the way our digital devices decode it.
-Add to that the fact that different devices interpret colour in different ways and there is huge potential for your images to look wrong when you get them up on screen.
+Add to that the fact that different devices interpret colour in different ways.
+There is huge potential for your images to look wrong when you get them up on screen.

 Fortunately, there is a system photographers use to get colour right, from the camera to the final image.

-It’s called colour management and it involves setting your camera correctly, setting the colour setting in your post production software and calibrating your monitor and printer.
+It’s called colour management.
+It involves setting your camera correctly, setting the colour setting in your post production software and calibrating your monitor and printer.

-We’re going to look at the first stage of that equation, getting the perfect white balance and colour temperature.
+We’re going to look at the first stage of that equation.
+This article is all about getting the perfect white balance and colour temperature.

 What is White Balance?